Writer, Speaker, Organizer

 Biography

 Crystal Byrd Farmer is an engineer turned educator from Gastonia, North Carolina.
 She is founder of Gastonia Freedom School, an Agile Learning Center for disabled children.
-She also serves as Interim Co-Director the Foundation for Intentional Communities and the Co-President of the BIPOC Intentional Community Council.
+She also serves on the board of the Foundation for Intentional Communities and the BIPOC Intentional Community Council.
 She is on the editorial review board for and contributes to Communities Magazine.
 She was also the website editor and a contributor for Black & Poly, the largest online community for Black polyamorous people.
 Her book The Token: Common Sense Ideas for Increasing Diversity in Your Organization was published in 2020.
 Crystal is Black, autistic, polyamorous, bisexual, and from a low-income family, and she uses her life experiences to help others understand how to accommodate the needs of all types of people.

 The Token